(Note: We have a separate list of our favorite productions of Stephen Sondheim musicals.)

 Quick links: Porgy and Bess Oklahoma Wonderful Town How to Succeed She Loves Me Ain’t Misbehavin’ City of Angels And the World Goes ‘Round Smokey Joe’s Cafe Ragtime Parade Producers Last Five Years Hairspray Light in the Piazza Spamalot Adding Machine Young Frankenstein Northanger Abbey Honorable Mention (11 shows)

 Porgy and Bess by Gershwin: The visually arresting and emotion-packed production of Porgy and Bess at Court Theatre in 2011 was an intimate re-envisioning of the Gershwin classic, led by director Charles Newell.
 The intimacy was intensified by music director Doug Peck’s orchestral reduction (for a sextet), more reminiscent of a jazz club than an opera hall, and the perfect accompaniment for a cast packed with performers equally adept at singing and acting.
 Accordingly, Bethany Thomas‘ rendition of “My Man’s Gone Now” was exquisite musically and fervently heart-rending.
 The same can be said of Alexis J. Rogers and Todd M. Kryger on “Bess, You Is My Woman Now.”
-We’ve seen other productions of Porgy and Bess on a more grand scale, but none with the emotional impact of this one.
+We’ve seen other productions of Porgy and Bess on a grander scale, but none with the emotional impact of this one.

 Oklahoma! by Rodgers and Hammerstein: The production of Oklahoma! that we saw by American Theater Company in 2007 was an intimate re-envisioning, with director Damon Kiely focusing on authentic storytelling and musical director Malcom Ruhl re-orchestrating the score for a four-piece bluegrass band.
 The set, by Jacqueline and Richard Penrod, was equally ingenious.
 As the show began, the stage contained only a large covered wagon.
 But during the course of Matt Brumlow’s great rendition of Oh, What a Beautiful Mornin’ the wagon opened up and was transformed into Laurey and Aunt Eller’s farmhouse (accompanied by oohs and ahs from the audience).
 Everything about this production created a vivid visual and aural picture that beautifully supported the storytelling.
 Interesting note: The understudy for Curly, played by Matt Brumlow, was Greg Matthew Anderson; for Laurey, played by Katie Jeep, was Jess Godwin; and for Aunt Eller, played by Suzanne Petri, was Danni Smith.